mcpt000/gitcheatsheet/Gitcheatsheet.md

-###Git Aliases
+### Git Aliases

-**git config** If you don’t want to type the entire text of each of the Git commands, you can easily set up an alias for each command using it.
+**git config** If you donâ€™t want to type the entire text of each of the Git commands, you can easily set up an alias for each command using it.

-##Chapter 3: Git Branching
+## Chapter 3: Git Branching

-###Branches in a Nutshell
+### Branches in a Nutshell

 **blobs** Staging the files computes a checksum for each one, stores that version of the file in the Git repository.

 **master** It is The default branch name in Git.
-As you start making commits, you’re given a master branch that points to the last commit you made.
+As you start making commits, youâ€™re given a master branch that points to the last commit you made.

 **git branch** To create a new branch.

-**HEAD** to know what branch you’re currently on.
+**HEAD** to know what branch youâ€™re currently on.

 **git log** command that shows you where the branch pointers are pointing